jxtngx/lightning-lab/README.md

 `lightning_pod.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.

 `lightning_pod.pages` should contain code for data apps. the `pages` module concept is borrowed from React concepts.
-[Pynecone](https://pynecone.io) is recommended.

 `lightning_pod.conf.py` and `lightning_pod.conf.yaml` can assist with project, trainer, and sweep configurations.
 The .yaml file is provided for users who may want to use hydra.cc, or omegaconf with click; I prefer omegaconf and click.